doofinder/doofinder-woocommerce/doofinder-for-woocommerce/readme.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/doofinder-for-woocommerce)

 == Changelog ==

+= 2.2.10 =
+Changed stable tag information in the readme.txt

 = 2.2.9 =
 Changed log directory to /WP_CONTENT_FOLDER/uploads/doofinder-logs to avoid permission issues